Skip to Main Content

 Where the Architecture Is the Experience

 There is a particular kind of American resort that was never meant to impress on arrival.
 No grand porte-cochère, no marble lobby, no orchestrated reveal.
-Rockywold-Deephaven Camps, address 18 Bacon Road, Holderness, New Hampshire, announces itself differently: through the smell of pine resin, the sound of Squam Lake against a wooden dock, and the sight of cottages that have been weathering into their surroundings for well over a century.
+Rockywold-Deephaven Camps (RDC) is a 4-star hotel in Holderness, New Hampshire, at 18 Bacon Rd, Holderness, NH 03245.
+It announces itself differently: through the smell of pine resin, the sound of Squam Lake against a wooden dock, and the sight of cottages that have been weathering into their surroundings for well over a century.
 The design language here is not rustic-chic, a term that implies deliberate curation.
 It is simply rustic, which is a different thing entirely.

 Squam Lake itself frames everything.
 The lake occupies the northern lakes region of New Hampshire, a stretch of the White Mountains foothills where the water runs cold and clear and the loon is a reliable companion after dark.
 The setting places RDC in a specific regional tradition of lake camp resorts that dates to the late nineteenth century, when urban families from Boston and New York began summering in the New England interior as an antidote to city heat.
 That tradition has largely disappeared.
 RDC is one of the few operations that can claim an unbroken line back to it.